Search

 What Is PFC?

-Priority-based Flow Control (PFC) is the most widely used flow control technology that can effectively prevent packet loss and serve as the basis for intelligent lossless networks.
+The meaning of PFC is Priority-based Flow Control.
+It is the most widely used flow control technology that can effectively prevent packet loss and serve as the basis for intelligent lossless networks.
 A PFC-enabled queue is a lossless queue.
 When congestion occurs in such a queue on a downstream device, the downstream device instructs the upstream device to stop sending traffic in the queue, implementing zero packet loss.

 Why Do We Need PFC?